Joint Communication and Channel Discrimination: Introduction

-In our main result (Theorem \ref{theorem:rate_exponent_region} in Section \ref{section:main_result}), we establish the optimal trade-off between the communication rate and the two discrimination exponents (i.e. optimal rate-exponents region).
-We also provide some insights into the trade-off and demonstrate it through a couple of simple examples.
-The proof of our main result is obtained by adapting classical results on binary hypothesis testing, combined with a channel coding argument based on constant composition codes (see Section \ref{sec:channel_discrimination} and Section \ref{sec:comm_disc_trade_off}).
-In an earlier version of this work \cite{wuJointCommunicationChannel2022a}, we relied on the method of types \cite{csiszarInformationTheoryCoding2011} in our proofs.
-In this version, we present alternative proofs that do not invoke the method of types and the associated notion of strong typicality (see Section \ref{sec:comm_disc_trade_off}).
-The approach we adopt in the current paper is perhaps more accessible and intuitive, and is possibly extendable to settings with general alphabets.
+In our main result (Theorem \ref{theorem:rate_exponent_region} in Section \ref{section:main_result}), we establish the optimal trade-off between the channel coding rate and the two channel discrimination exponents (i.e., optimal rate-exponent region).
+We also provide insights into the trade-off and demonstrate it through a couple of simple examples.
+The proof of our main result is obtained by adapting classical results on binary hypothesis testing, combined with a channel coding argument with constrained input sequences (see Section \ref{sec:channel_discrimination} and Section \ref{sec:comm_disc_trade_off}).
+In the proof we encountered an interesting technical challenge, specifically in showing the converse to the channel coding rate.
+The coupling with channel discrimination imposes a constraint on the types of admissible input sequences, i.e. their empirical distributions.
+However, unlike additive cost constraints \cite{csiszarInformationTheoryCoding2011,ElGamal2011}, or similarly, constraints imposed by sensing an i.i.d. state sequence subject to an additive distortion measure \cite{Kobayashi2018,Ahmadipour2024,Zhang2011}; the constraint we encounter here is non-convex in the input sequence type.
+This prohibits us from directly applying the common approach of upper bounding the multi-letter mutual information through concavity and Jensen's inequality, which strongly relies on the convexity of the set of input distributions that satisfy the cost (or, similarly, the distortion) constraint.
+The approach we take here reduces the problem to upper bounding the rate of a constant-composition code, where all input sequences are of the same type, and uses a slightly more refined analysis of the multi-letter mutual information (see Section \ref{subsec:converse}).\footnote{It is worthwhile noting that our converse proof, which relies on reducing the problem to that of constant-composition codes, first appeared in an earlier version of the current paper \cite{Wu2022arXiv}, posted on arXiv on 15 August 2022.
+Since then, the exact same approach was also adopted in \cite[Section V.B]{Chang2023}, which first appeared on arXiv on 14 October 2022.}